Chaitya62/CJ-MVC/README.md

 That's it you are ready to roll and create the next best site.

-[Here](https://chaitya62.github.io/2018/04/29/Writing-your-own-MVC-from-Scratch-in-PHP.html) is a blog post explaining this in detail.

-## Sawal
+## Sawaal

 An app created using this framework [demo](https://testemailkjsce.000webhostapp.com/Forum/frontend/dist/index.html#/) [github](https://github.com/Chaitya62/Forum)

 > For more details on how the framework works go through the given example files in `controller`, `model` and `view` folders.

+[Here](https://chaitya62.github.io/2018/04/29/Writing-your-own-MVC-from-Scratch-in-PHP.html) is a blog post explaining this in detail.

 ## Help Us